-A Science|Business closed-door hybrid roundtable, organised in partnership with Emergent BioSolutions and EUCOPE
+A Science|Business closed-door hybrid roundtable (09:30 - 12:30 CEST), in partnership with Emergent and EUCOPE

 Currently, the stockpiling of "medical countermeasures" involves numerous stakeholders navigating fragmented public services, regulatory discrepancies across EU member states, and the absence of a Europe-wide policy framework.
 The management of supply chains is a challenge for manufacturers of countermeasures such as medicines, vaccines, diagnostic tests and personal protective equipment.
 In the context of the ongoing review of HERA, now is the time to assess current strategies, responsibilities, policy gaps and funding mechanisms.
-As the EU and member states have started negotiating the next Multiannual Financial Framework and potential increases in defense spending, Europe has a unique opportunity to strengthen its capacity alongside this to better protect its citizens from health and bioterrorism threats, as a core component of the broader security and defense agenda.
+As the EU and member states have started negotiating the next Multiannual Financial Framework and potential increases in defence spending, Europe has a unique opportunity to strengthen its capacity to better protect its citizens from health and bioterrorism threats, as a core component of the broader security and defence agenda.

 Against this backdrop, several aspects warrant further debate and consideration: